Kite and windsurfing

 Safety equipment and tips

-Within protected waters (except Lake Argyle) or within 400 metres of the shore in unprotected waters, no safety equipment is required.
+Within protected waters (except Lake Argyle and Cambridge Gulf) or within 400 metres of the shore in unprotected waters, no safety equipment is required.

 Familiarise yourself in the operation of safety equipment.